amphp/http-client/README.md

 $client->requestMulti($requests, $onResponse, $onError);
 ```

+Note that though the individual requests in the `$requests` batch are retrieved in parallel the
+`Client::requestMulti` call itself will block until all of the requests complete (or error out).

 ###### Still Want More?

 Check out [more examples](https://github.com/rdlowrey/Artax/tree/master/examples) demonstrating
-features such as cookies, progress bars, TLS support etc ...
+features such as cookies, progress bars, TLS support, asynchronous requests, etc ...

+#### WHAT'S WITH THE NAME?

+Children of the 1980s are likely familiar with [The NeverEnding Story][neverending] and may remember
+the scene where Atreyu's faithful steed, Artax, died in the Swamp of Sadness.
+The name is an homage.

 [rfc2616]: http://www.w3.org/Protocols/rfc2616/rfc2616.html